soraxas/dimensify/docs/protocol.md

 ## Principles

-- Protocol types are portable and Bevy-free.
+- Protocol types are portable and rendering-agnostic.
 - Actions describe intent; components carry data.
 - Transport payload format is an implementation detail.
 - Stream is canonical; transport is optional.